pranavgore09/zuju/README.md

 - UI can render the calendar view and allow user to click only when the "count" of fixtures on that day is greater than zero.
 - Pagination is NOT used here, this API works on input month input.
 Only given month's records will be returned

+### Expectations (as mentioned in assignment)
+- Code repository is accessible and has a detailed README.md
+- APIs are documented and available to test at http://localhost:8000/schema/ (Only after running the application)
+- With permission, I am using Python stack for the assignment.
+- Few tests are added in the code, more can be done.

 ### Improvements I would like to make
 - Logging can be added across the application, easy to debugging